MetPX/sarracenia/docs/source/Explanation/Concepts.rst

   - xr_user the exchange where the user reads their report messages from.
   - Note: "user" exchanges will be whichever username the user specified.
 Not explicitly "xs_user" or "xr_user".

-- Usually the sarra component will read from xs_user, retrieve the data corresponding to the users *post* message, and then make it available on the pump, by re-announcing it on the xpublic exchange.
+- Usually the sarra component will read from xs_user, retrieve the data corresponding to the users *post* notification message, and then make it available on the pump, by re-announcing it on the xpublic exchange.

 - Administrators will have access to a xreport exchange to get system-wide monitoring.
 The user will not have permission to do that, they can only look at xr_user, which will have the specific report messages for only the user.

 The purpose of these conventions is to encourage a reasonably secure means of operating.
-If a message is taken from xs_user, then the process doing the reading is responsible for ensuring that it is tagged as coming from the user on this cluster.
-This prevents certain types of ´spoofing´ as messages can only be posted by proper owners.
+If a notification message is taken from xs_user, then the process doing the reading is responsible for ensuring that it is tagged as coming from the user on this cluster.
+This prevents certain types of ´spoofing´ as notification messages can only be posted by proper owners.

 Users and Roles